xbluepie/rtl8192eu/README.md

-# rtl8192eu
-Driver for the Realtek8192eu chipset
+This is only for test